Well here’s my beeyard after the malathion.

 - ****** horses!

-There was lots of alfalfa blooming.
+The alfalfa was blooming.
 But few bees were flying.
-Hive inspections revealed most of the damage had been done to foraging bees away from the hives.
+Hive inspections revealed most damage was done to foraging bees.

-- Two hives had lost most of their foraging bees but suffered only minor bee loss at the hive.
-They will recover in shape to survive the winter
+- 2 hives lost their foragers, but suffered minor bee loss at the hive

 This equipment was brand new and now look at it.

 Horses got into them.
 Chewed them up.
 And knocked them about.
-I’ve kept bees around horses for 40 years and never seen this kind of horse problem.
+I’ve kept bees around horses for 40 years and haven’t nseen this kind of horse problem.

-Not as bad as I’d thought.
-Not as good as I’d hoped.
-And a little bit of surprise tossed in as a bonus.
+Not as bad as I thought.
+Not as good as I hoped.
+And a surprise tossed in as a bonus.
 Out of ten hives, here’s the results:

-- Two hives will need minor supplemental feeding to over winter
+- 2 hives need minor feeding to overwinter

-- Two hives will need maximum supplemental feeding to overwinter
+- 2 hives need maximum feeding to overwinter